SharpenYourSword/free-law-machine/updates.md

 Updates to the Free Law Machine are listed here by date.

+2014-09-24:
+ - A new version of the FLM was created at the request of a contributor.
+   This new version updates the code and dependencies and is considered v1.1.

 2013-11-19:
  - This version of the FLM updates the code significantly, bringing in the various improvements and dependencies that have grown out of the last